alberttheprince/rpemotes-reborn/README.md

 - Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with custom animations

+- Thank you to [PataMods](https://forum.cfx.re/u/Pata_PataMods) for the custom Christmas props

+- Thank you to [Crowded1337](https://www.gta5-mods.com/users/crowded1337) for the custom Gucci bag.
+I have removed the Gucci logo to comply with Rockstar Games & TakeTwo Interactive

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏